 Enroll full-time (12 credit hours or more) each semester

-Note: Students in an online only program are ineligible for Bold Promise.
+Note: Students in an online only program, or who select CAP admission, are ineligible for Bold Promise.

-*Student must have financial need.
-Family income information will be determined from the FAFSA/TASFA.
+*Students must have financial need.
+Family income information will be determined from the FAFSA.
 Student must have graduated high school within 16 months of initial enrollment as a first-time freshman.
 Students must meet the above criteria at the time of admission.

 Continuing Eligibility